UAH-IC-Design-Team/ngspice-batch-runner/README.md

 # ngspice-batch-runner
 The following repository handles running ngspice on AWS Batch.

+## Use Instructions
+1. Place the simulation in `xschem/simulation`
+2. Build the docker container with `docker container build . -t ngspice-batch-runner:latest`
+3. Execute with the correct enviroment variables

 ## ENVs
 - AWS_BATCH_JOB_ARRAY_INDEX: This enviroment variable is injected by AWS when running array jobs to each child job.
 - NGSPICE_TEST: is the spice file